SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

   - Debuffs, including kinetic launching, ice slowing and fire temporal dmg, with corresponding material Fx.
   - 2.5D movement supporting flying, falling and moving on uneven surfaces
   - Navigation and avoidance support sphere and box obstacles
+- **BP WorkFlow**:
+  - Getting and setting trait values to change agents' behaviors
+  - Trace agents and apply damage and debuff to them
+  - Easy set up actors or characters that can be detected and attacked by agents
 - **AI Perception**:
   - Support vision.
 Agent can do sector trace for targets, and optionally those not blocked by obstacles
 - **NS GPU Particle UI**: